MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 # Preapproval of RSC permissions

-Preapproval of resource-specific consent (RSC) permissions allows admins to approve RSC on an app-by-app basis in Microsoft Teams.
-Previously, admins had the ability to toggle RSC on or off in their tenant.
-Admins had to approve or block all RSC enabled apps with no granularity to declare which apps they wanted to allow.
+Preapproval of resource-specific consent (RSC) permissions allows admins to approve RSC based on individual app in Microsoft Teams.
+Initially, admins had the ability to turn on or turn off the RSC permission in the Teams Admin Center to either approve or block all RSC enabled apps.

-Through preapproved RSC, admins can select which RSC enabled apps they allow their tenant users to install in Teams without having to allow or block all apps that utilize RSC permissions.
+With preapproved RSC, admins can choose which RSC-enabled apps to allow their tenant users to install in Teams, without having to allow or block all apps that use RSC permissions.

 > [!NOTE]
 > Preapproval of RSC permissions is available only in [public developer preview](../../resources/dev-preview/developer-preview-intro.md).